tknapen/python_workshop-Basel/README.md

-# python_workshop-Basel
-The repository for the Nov 1-2 python workshop on reproducible science in Basel.
+# The repository for the Nov 1-2 python workshop on reproducible science in Basel.

 ### Topics of the workshop include:
 - Use of Git and GitHub for managing scientific projects and code